DeplanckeLab/dgrpool_web/README.md

 To set up the development server for DGRPool, follow these steps:

 1. **Copy Files**:
-- Copy all files present in `/data/dgrpool` on the DGRPool server to the local `/data` folder.
-You can use tools like `rsync` for this purpose.
+DGRPool requires two folders:
+- **$data**: a data folder, containing GWAS results, GWAS scripts, and other data files.
+You can put this data folder anywhere on the system (e.g. `/data/dgrpool`)
+- **$srv**: a website folder, containing the code on this github page, which will be the anchor point of the Ruby-on-Rails app (e.g. `/srv/dgrpool`)

+Then, you need to:
+- Copy the data files, whether from a cloud storage, or from the current DGRPool server (for DGRPool team) to the `$data` folder.
+Then create a symlink `data` in the `$srv` folder pointing to it: `ln -s $data $srv/data`
-- `git clone` the current repo
+- `git clone` the current repo in the `$srv` folder
-- Get the dump file from the database (`pg_dump dgrpool >dgrpool.dump`) and place it in the `startdb` folder (can be gzipped).
+- Get the dump file from a cloud storage, or from the existing database (`pg_dump dgrpool >dgrpool.dump`, for DGRPool team) and place it in the `$srv/startdb` folder (can be gzipped).
 If the folder doesn't exist, create one.
+- Edit the `$srv/src/config/environments/development.rb` file to add the host server URL at l.20: `config.hosts << "yourhost:3000"`
+- Same at l.43 of `$srv/src/config/environments/development.rb`, add the host server URL: `config.action_mailer.default_url_options = { :host => "yourhost" }`
 - Create and edit the `docker-compose.yaml` file (symlink or copy from example files if needed)
 - Create the `.env` file and edit it with your information (symlink or copy from example file if needed)
   - POSTGRES_PASSWORD is the password for the database (pick any you want for your database)